Emzzy241/Animal-Wikipaedia/README.md

 * Bootstrap

 ## Description
-_This website is for learning about insects, snakes, and turtles, in here you can learn if an animal is safe or not and you can also learn if they're good in your habitat_
+_This website is for learning about insects, snakes, and turtles, in here you can learn if an animal is safe or not and you can also learn if they're good in your habitat._

 ## Setup/Installation
 * _Open the directory._